MTRILogic/MTRILogic/README.md

 ### Hi there 👋
-This is simply a working model to facilitate, standardize and modularize the maintenance and creation of Android applications.
-At the moment it is functional for my needs, however, some things are still missing for a first stable version.
-Soon, this project will undergo radical structural and conceptual changes for its operation.

 <!--
 **MTRILogic/MTRILogic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.